Tofail Ahmed Joseph: Early life

-Joseph's father was Abdul Wadud and mother was Renuja Begum.
+Joseph's father was Abdul Wadud, and his mother was Renuja Begum.
 His father was an official of Biman Bangladesh Airlines.
 The family had five sons, Anis Ahmed, Aziz Ahmed, Sayed Hossain Tipu, Haris Ahmed, and Tofail Ahmed Joseph, and three daughters.
 He was an activist of the Bangladesh Chhatra League in Mohammadpur.
 His family was evicted from their home, purchased with a loan from the Bangladesh House Building Finance Corporation, by a criminal gang.
-He was stabbed in the early 1990s by gangster Morshed injuring his lung.
+He was stabbed in the early 1990s by gangster Morshed, injuring his lung.

 Career

 Joseph was part of a powerful gang led by the Ahmed brothers, who controlled parts of Mohammadpur.
 The gang was involved in extortion, violence, and allegedly protected politicians of the Awami League, including Sheikh Hasina during the politically unstable 1980s and 1990s.
 He later became a member of the Seven Star Gang led by Subrata Bain.

 In 1996, Joseph was one of three brothers implicated in the murder of Mustafizur Rahman Mustafa, a leader of the Freedom Party.
-Mustafizur Rahman Mustafa provided a deathbed statement, which became the basis for Joseph’s conviction.
-In 2004, he was sentenced to death by the Speedy Trial Tribunal of Dhakafor his role in the killing.
+Mustafizur Rahman Mustafa provided a deathbed statement, which became the basis for Joseph's conviction.
+In 2004, he was sentenced to death by the Speedy Trial Tribunal of Dhaka for his role in the killing.
 He had 10 other cases regarding illegal firearms and extortion.
-His brothers, Haris Ahmed and Anis Ahmed were sentenced to life imprisonment in the case.
+His brothers, Haris Ahmed and Anis Ahmed, were sentenced to life imprisonment in the case.
 On 20 September 2007, the High Court Division upheld his conviction.

-On 9 December 2015, Joseph’s death sentence was commuted to life imprisonment by the Bangladesh Supreme Court.
-He was represented by Khandaker Mahbub Hossain, Mahbub Ali and A. M. Aminuddin.
+On 9 December 2015, Joseph's death sentence was commuted to life imprisonment by the Bangladesh Supreme Court.
+He was represented by Khandaker Mahbub Hossain, Mahbub Ali, and A. M. Aminuddin.
 In 2018, during the tenure of his brother Aziz Ahmed as Chief of Army Staff, Joseph received a presidential pardon and was released from jail.
 The Prime Minister, Sheikh Hasina, recommended him for pardon.
 The pardon drew condemnation from civil society and international observers who questioned the transparency of the process and the apparent political favouritism.
 Before his pardon, he was staying in relative comfort at the Bangabandhu Sheikh Mujib Medical University as a VIP prisoner.